CANADA – NEW BRUNSWICK & NOVA SCOTIA

 NOVA SCOTIA (Halifax, Lunenburg)

-I arrived at the New Brunswick / Nova Scotia border on the morning of May 27, less than 24 hours after finishing a two-week quarantine at a federal government administered facility (the Quality Inn in Fredericton) and had a certificate verifying that.
-I could not enter NS without agreeing to another 2-week quarantine.
-I was not willing to do that so returned to travel in the Gaspe Peninsula and Quebec.
+I arrived at the New Brunswick / Nova Scotia border on the morning of May 27, less than 24 hours after finishing a two-week quarantine at a federal government-administered facility (the Quality Inn in Fredericton), and I had a certificate verifying that.
+I could not enter NS without agreeing to another two-week quarantine, but I was not willing to do that, so I returned to travel in the Gaspe Peninsula and Quebec.

-I have applied for a travel exemption to Newfoundland, now hoping to enter Labrador via Quebec, see Newfoundland and cross back into NS to start my return journey home to British Columbia.
+I have applied for a travel exemption to Newfoundland.
+I am now hoping to enter Labrador via Quebec, see Newfoundland, and cross back into NS to start my return journey home to British Columbia.
 But that is unlikely to happen.

 NOMAD MANIA Nova Scotia (Halifax, Lunenburg)